 Since a developer could have multiple apps from different companies represented in their RevenueCat account, the Small Business Program membership status is set on a per-app basis in the RevenueCat dashboard.

-Visit App Settings in the RevenueCat dashboard and find the Apple Small Business Program section under App Store Configuration.
+Visit your app settings in the RevenueCat dashboard (Project Settings > Apps) and expand the Apple Small Business Program dropdown.